waku-org/pm/draft-roadmap/deploy_rln_onchain_tree_on_l2_testnet.md

 - F1.
 RLN rate limit can be defined in terms of multiple messages per epoch.
 - F2.
 RLN rate limit is set at membership insertion
 - F3.
-RLN initialization only requires Web3 RPC `call`s, no blockchain events are needed.
+RLN proof generation and validation only requires Web3 RPC `call`s, no blockchain events or initialisation are needed.
 - F4.
 An ERC-20 token deposit is needed to insert a membership
 - U1.
 Application developers can set RLN rate limit at insertion.